-This vegan gingerbread is delicious enough to eat year round, but this refined sugar free version is particularly nice as a healthy and easy Christmas dessert recipe.
-It’s a great option for those of you looking for a healthy dessert recipe that accommodates people with a variety of dietary restrictions.
+This gluten free vegan gingerbread is delicious enough to eat year round, but this refined sugar free version is particularly nice at Christmas.
+It’s a great option for those of you looking for a nutritious vegan Christmas dessert recipe that is perfect for accommodating people with a variety of dietary restrictions.

 Because this gingerbread is so moist, with an almost brownie-like texture, it stays fresh in the fridge for at least five days, so feel free to make this in advance.
 This recipe also freezes really well, so it’s an excellent option for a make-ahead vegan Christmas dessert.